IMTEK-Simulation/PINNs_testbench/README.md

 More complicated problems are posed in `2D & time dependent`.
 A excursion about the more in-depth but interesting topics of **hyperparameter optimization (HPO)** and **neural architeture search (NAS)** is provided in the corresponding notebook.

-Finaly a special application of PINNs is considered in `Specific Problems`.
+Finaly a special application of PINNs is considered in `Special Problems`.

 ## Tests